2023 Solar Incentives Guide for Porterville, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-Financial incentives like these are in place to encourage more Americans to switch their home over to renewable energy.
-You may be eligible for different kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the California government and others from the federal government.
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+You may be eligible for several kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
 Some broad categories of solar incentives include:

-- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar panels.
-Rebates could be offered by your local utility company, your county or your state.
+- Rebates: A solar rebate is a partial refund given after you've purchased your solar panels.
+Rebates might be offered by your local utility company, your state or your county.
 The cash back that you get from the rebates is normally applied before calculating tax credits.

-- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a predetermined (normally small) amount of electricity will qualify for SRECs or similar performance-based incentives.
-SRECs and the like are typically given at the state level.
-You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces more than a specified (generally small) amount of electricity.
+These types of incentives are generally handled at the state level.
+You can sell SRECs to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.

 Federal Solar Incentives

-Your local Porterville solar panel installation expert can give you more information about the ITC and how it may apply to your situation.
+Your local Porterville solar panel installer can give you more information about the ITC and how it applies to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, reach out to your local Porterville solar installers.
+More information about the new Inflation Reduction Act can be found here.
+To best understand how the new Clean Energy Credit might apply to you, talk to your local Porterville solar installers.